PennockTech/ocsprenewer/README.md

 complaint, file an issue with details.

 Should have a periodic sweep of all files, to catch unexpected or dropped-by-bug things.
+(Can be done with SIGUSR2 now).

 ### Invocation

 Invoke with `-help` to see flags.

 Use `-persist` to set up timers and retry as and when appropriate.
-Signal handlers will also be setup, so that `SIGUSR1` will trigger an immediate full reload.
-(Also `SIGHUP` but we reserve the right to make that do Other Things in the future).
+Signal handlers will also be setup, so that `SIGUSR1` will trigger an immediate check, per timers, and `SIGUSR2` will trigger a full check, ignoring timers, forcibly getting new staples.
+(`SIGHUP` is also accepted, as per SIGUSR1, but we reserve the right to make that do Other Things in the future, including full checks and anything else appropriate).

 There's no self-daemon mode.
 Instead, run it in the "foreground" under a keep-alive system, such as `supervise`, or a "modern" init system, or